 We, again, made good speed and soon reached the Ostefeldenkopf, close to the Rinderscharte.
 From here on out we decided against descending the same route, but instead go over the Kanppenhäuser, which added quite some additional kilometres to our trip.
 But it was a great addition solely for the views we got all over the Höllental.
 When we reached the Höllentalangerhütte for the second time, we were exhausted, but in high spirits and looking forward to the challenge of the coming day.
-After a good meal, prepared by the friendly staff of the hut, we went to sleep again.
+After a good meal, prepared by the hut's friendly staff, we went to sleep again.

 Our ascent up to the Zugspitze started early in the morning.
 We took a short breakfast and of we went under absolutely clear skies.
 The Höllentalsteig can be described in five primary sections, that each have their own merits and challenges.
-The first section, from the refuge up until the actual start of the Via Ferrata, is basically an easy hike.
+From the refuge up until the actual start of the Via Ferrata, the first section is basically an easy hike.
 And just as easily and quickly, we completed this section.
-Now, in the shadow of an almost vertical, it is time to don the harnesses, prepare the climbing gear and start out with the first climbing of the day.
+Now, in the shadow of an almost vertical, it is time to don the harnesses, prepare the climbing gear and start with the first climbing of the day.
 Now immediately you will notice that the Höllentalsteig is way steeper than the Alpspitz Ferrata, and in quite some places poses higher challenges.
 But it is still enjoyable and fun.
 After a short ascent, we had reached the first notable point of the second section: A place called Brett (Literally: board).
 Here you have to cross a vertical wall side to side, with only some steel rebar as steps, and a 200-meter drop right below your feet.
 The Brett is one of the most spectacular, but actually the least difficult of all notable points throughout the Höllentalsteig.